BUILDDesign

 Heat pumps are more efficient than gas boilers – that statistic you will see all over adverts for heat pumps.
 However, electricity is more expensive than gas, so, even though the heat pump takes less energy to run, the cost of that energy (because it is electricity, not gas) was traditionally higher overall.
 However, soaring gas prices mean that now heat pumps are marginally less expensive to run than gas boilers.

-A heat pump, under ideal conditions, according to sources noted at the end, can achieve 400% efficiency, compared to 90% efficiency of a traditional gas boiler (estimates range from 300% to 500% for ground source).
+A heat pump, under ideal conditions, according to sources noted at the end, can achieve up to 500% efficiency (remember that SCOP ratio?
+This is the same thing.), compared to 90% efficiency of a traditional gas boiler.
 400% efficiency means that for every kW of energy input (in the case of a heat pump, electricity kW), the heat pump puts out 4 kW in useful heat.
 This is because they are transferring heat, not creating it.
+We will use 400% as the average figure for heat pumps as the 500% measure is what can be achieved under ideal conditions, not what is generally achieved under normal conditions.

-Heat Pump – input of 1kWh of electricity creates 4kW of heat and costs 34p per kWh based on October 2022 prices which are currently at the government cap.
-Average electricity prices in 2021 in the UK were 18p/kWh.
+Heat Pump – input of 1kWh of electricity creates 4kW of heat and costs 28-34p per kWh based on 2022-3 prices which are currently at or just below the government cap.
+Average electricity prices in 2021 in the UK were 18p/kWh as a point of reference.

 So, if my heat requirement is 10 kW of output, then that will cost me £1.14 in gas input with a traditional boiler, or 85p worth of electricity input with a heat pump under peak conditions.
-If you require 12,000 kWh of heat to keep your home and hot water warm a year, that would cost you £1,368 in gas with a boiler, or £1,020 in electricity inputs with heat pump, based on October 2022 prices.
+If you require 12,000 kWh of heat to keep your home and hot water warm a year, that would cost you £1,368 in gas with a boiler, or £1,020 in electricity inputs with heat pump, based on average 2022-3 prices as of summer 2023.

 Heat pumps require significantly less maintenance than traditional gas boilers, so you can reduce your annual running costs by the cost of an annual boiler service as well.
 As well, traditional boilers typically last between 10 and 15 years – heat pumps have a lifespan closer to 20 years, meaning that over a long period of time, the cost of replacement should be lower as well.